-Will having ankylosing spondylitis make it harder for me to get pregnant?
+I have ankylosing spondylitis.
+Can it make it harder for me to get pregnant?

-Health care providers are not able to predict how a woman’s symptoms might change, if at all, during a pregnancy.
-However, some studies suggest that most women’s symptoms stay about the same during pregnancy and others suggest symptoms may get better.
-Some people report an increase in certain symptoms, especially as the pregnancy gets further along.
-Other women’s symptoms actually improve during pregnancy, but pregnancy does not appear to protect against AS flare-ups like it may for other autoimmune conditions.
-A flare-up of symptoms is common in the first few months after delivery, but this does not mean that the severity of the symptoms will be long-term.
+It is hard to predict if or how AS symptoms might change during pregnancy.
+Some studies suggest that symptoms stay about the same during pregnancy and others suggest symptoms may get better.
+Some people report an increase in symptoms, especially as the pregnancy gets further along.
+Pregnancy does not appear to reduce the chance of AS flare-ups like it might for some other autoimmune conditions.
+An increase in symptoms is common in the first few months after delivery.
+This does not mean that the symptoms will continue long-term.

-Does having ankylosing spondylitis increase my chance for miscarriage?
+Does having ankylosing spondylitis increase the chance for miscarriage?

 I am taking medication for ankylosing spondylitis.
 Can I take my medication during pregnancy?

 AS does not appear to affect the ability to breastfeed.
 If you are having trouble with breastfeeding, contact your healthcare provider or a lactation specialist.

-Can I take my medicines for ankylosing spondylitis while breastfeeding?
+Can I take my medication for ankylosing spondylitis while breastfeeding?

 MotherToBaby is currently conducting a study looking at ankylosing spondylitis and the medications used to treat AS in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.
+If you are interested in learning more about this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.